fluidware/fluidsurveys-docs/chapters/Editor/advancedquestions.rst

 Net Promoter
 ^^^^^^^^^^^^

-The Net Promoter question type is a fast and easy way for an organization to obtain their Net Promoter Score.
+The Net Promoter question type is a fast and easy way for an organization to obtain their Net Promoter Score :sup:`®`

 It appears as a likert scale and can be inserted anywhere within a survey.
 The question asks respondents to rate how likely they’d be to recommend your offering to a friend, on a scale of “Not Likely at All to Very Likely”.

-In Analytics, your Net Promoter Score is automatically calculated by taking the % of people who gave you a score of 9 or 10 (promoters) and subtracting the % of people who gave you a score of 0-6 (detractors).
+In Analytics, your Net Promoter Score :sup:`®` is automatically calculated by taking the % of people who gave you a score of 9 or 10 (promoters) and subtracting the % of people who gave you a score of 0-6 (detractors).

 .. figure:: ../../resources/editor/net_promoter.png
 	:align: center